Dimbulagala Molahitiya Velegala Archaeological Site

 Loading...

-Molahitiya Velegala is a long rocky outcrop in Kuda Ulpatha village in Dimbulagala, Nuwarakalaviya.
-The site is about 1.5 km from Kuda Ulpota and is a low rock terrain with three or four parallel narrow ridges along its length running east to west in parallel to Dimbulagala rock.
+Molahitiya Velegala is an elongated rocky formation located in Kuda Ulpatha village in Dimbulagala, within the Nuwarakalaviya region.
+Situated about 1.5 kilometers (0.9 miles) from Kuda Ulpatha, it consists of a low rock landscape marked by three or four narrow ridges running east to west, parallel to the Dimbulagala rock.

 Of the 4 inscriptions published by Bell, the oldest is number 4.
-It records gifts made to the ancient monastery by the chief queen of King Kutakanna Tissa (20 BC-9 AC).
-This reads ;
+It records gifts made to the ancient monastery by the chief queen of King Kutakanna Tissa (20 BCE-9 CE).
+This reads:

-This site known as Molahitiya Welegala with drip-ledged caves, rock inscription, and a monument complex in Millana Village in the Grama Niladhari Division No. 212 of Millana in Dimbulagala Divisional Secretary’s Division in Polonnaruwa District, North Central Province was declared as an protected archeological site on 1st February 2023.
+This site, known as Molahitiya Welegala with drip-ledged caves, rock inscriptions, and a monument complex in Millana Village in the Grama Niladhari Division No. 212 of Millana in the Dimbulagala Divisional Secretary’s Division in the Polonnaruwa District, North Central Province, was declared as an protected archeological site on 1st February 2023.

 References